 Or, are you thinking about setting up your first website and wonder if it will be worth the time and effort?
 Why not just rely on social media or traditional networking?
 Will it really pay to build or improve your business website?

-Why You Need a Website for your Business
+Why Do You Need a Website for Your Business?

-The fact is business websites are critically important today for small businesses.
-When a consumer or business is ready to buy a product or service or is looking for information to help them choose what to buy, the first place they turn is the Internet.
-And if they’ve met someone through networking, or found them on social media, they are likely to look at the company’s website before making a call or purchase.
+The fact is that business websites are critically important today for small businesses.
+When someone’s researching something to buy, the first place they turn is usually the Internet.
+And if they’ve met someone through networking, or found them on social media, they’re likely to look at the company’s website before making a call or purchase.